cryptoskillz/YACEcms/README.md

 `npm install `

-This will set up the BuildingBlock management portal locally on your machine.
+This will set up the YACE locally on your machine.

 finally push it to the repo you set up earlier